|

 apply the truth first and foremost to our loins, our pelvic area, our

-most, telling us we should have sex with whomever is available.
+reproductive organs.
+Why them?
+Because they are the body parts most apt to lie to us, telling us we should have sex with whomever is available.
 This is the

 experience with men; women may be different, but the result is the same.
 We